robotpilab/forkedweb/content/_index.md

       text: |
         <br>

-        **RobotPi** has been a center of excellence for robotics manpulation research, teaching, and practice since its founding in 2021
+        **RobotPI** has been a center of excellence for robotics manpulation research, teaching, and practice since its founding in 2021

   - block: collection
     content: